 Rules on using trade plates

-You can’t use a trade plate on an unroadworthy vehicle, so if the car does not have a valid MOT, you’ll have to transport the vehicle to an MOT centre.
-By law vehicles must be insured too— we offer road risk insurance or motor traders’ combined insurance to meet legal requirements.
+You can’t use a trade plate on an unroadworthy vehicle, so if the car doesn’t have a valid MOT, you’ll have to transport it to an MOT centre.
+By law, vehicles must be insured too—we offer road risk insurance or motor traders’ combined insurance to meet legal requirements.

 Trade plates should only be used in the above instances otherwise outlined here on the DVLA’s website.
 If you’re planning to cease trading, you’ll need to surrender your trade licence and receive a refund of duty.

-Trade plates must be displayed in a vertical position, easily readable from 18-22 metres, and not be displayed inside the vehicle.
-That means that dealers, despite common misconceptions, can’t display plates behind the windscreen.
+Trade plates must be displayed in a vertical position, easily readable from 18-22 metres, and on the inside of the vehicle.
+Despite common misconceptions, dealers can’t display plates behind the windscreen.
 They should be exterior to the car and must not cover the original registration plate.

 Cost of trade plates

 Trade plates are relatively affordable, depending on when you apply.
-This is because licences must be for longer than six months and expire on the 30th of June or 31st December, you’ll likely get trade plate licences for between 7-11 months at a time*.
+This is because licences expire on the 30th of June or 31st December, so if you’re closer to the expiry date, the cheaper the licence will be.
+You’ll likely get trade plate licences for 7-11 months at a time*.

 Application month Expiry month Validity Rate of duty for all vehicles Rate of duty for bicycles and tricycles